thor314/obsidian-setup/Getting Started with Obsidian.md

 - **Don't subdivide the graph folder**.
 Create a different graph folder instead.
 The structure within the graph should be dictated by links, and making sub-directories is basically a partitioning anyways.
 - The best note taking system is the one you stick with.

-Anyways, here's the obligatory screenshot of my graph:
+Anyways, here's the obligatory screenshot of my graph.
+For context: the yellow dots are my topic notes, which are often empty, and only serve to help structure the graph as a whole.
+I make a lot of empty notes just for the sake of plausible structure.
+That overhead may or may not be something you would like, but is something to keep in mind as you create your own graph.
 ![[Getting Started with Obsidian-1703198611566.jpeg]] *imagine how powerful you could be with a constellation of colorful dots*